Heroes in State of Survival on PC – A Guide to the Best Heroes in the Game

 State of Survival is an interesting mix between a traditional war game and a real-time action RPG.
 On the one hand, you have the base building and warfare aspect similar to games like King of Avalon and Iron Throne, and on the other, you can find plenty of RPG action in the Explorer Trails missions, in which you must battle through hordes of zombies using special characters that you unlock along the way.

 These characters come in a wide variety of shapes and sizes, and each with their own unique skills and approach to combat.
 Some are offense-oriented, with skills that can blast through hordes of zombies in one fell swoop, while others are more tactical and defensive, erecting barriers and other obstacles to slow the enemy down while your other heroes steadily chip away at their numbers.
 It’s this variety of heroes that gives players the opportunity to play exactly as they want to, as well as many ways to complete even the toughest of levels.
+Here is a rundown of guides on heroes, base development, farming, and troop types for you to enjoy.

 Nevertheless, as there are many heroes to unlock in State of Survival, there are also some that, undoubtedly, are better than others, in general, at least when it comes to the Explorer Trail.
 In this guide, we aim to elaborate a little bit on the hero system in this game, as well as to share our picks for best heroes.